Neplasma/Neplasma/README.md

 - 👋 Hi, I’m @Neplasma
-- 👀 I’m interested in Data Analysis and Automation
+- 👀 I’m interested in Data Analysis, Automation & Web Development.
 - But I know nothing about them.
-- 🌱 I’m currently learning Python and SQL.
+- 🌱 I’m currently learning how to code from scratch
 -
 - Some of my Portfolio Projects:
 - https://github.com/Neplasma/English_Premier_League_Data_Analysis